Approximation by Quad Meshes in Laguerre Geometry

-\begin{remark} This includes the special case of linearly dependent $S_u, S_v, S_{uv}$ where the span of $S_u, S_v, S_{uv}$ is just the tangent plane at $S(u,v)$.
-There, we have a conjugate net in the usual sense.
-However, each tangent plane must be Euclidean \bluenew{or isotropic.
-In the former case,} there are even two isotropic hyperplanes $P(u,v), P'(u,v)$ through it.
-As we shall see \bluenew{in a subsequent publication,} this describes the case where both envelopes of the sphere congruence in the standard model are represented by L-conjugate nets. \end{remark}
+Generically, the isotropic hyperplane $P(u,v)$ is uniquely determined by $S_u, S_v, S_{uv}$, except for the special case where $S_u, S_v, S_{uv}$ are linearly dependent and their span reduces to the tangent plane at $S(u,v)$, when it is precisely a conjugate net in the usual sense.
+In the case where the tangent plane is space-like, there are exactly two isotropic hyperplanes through it.
+As we shall see in a subsequent publication, then both envelopes of the sphere congruence in the Euclidean model of Laguerre geometry are represented by L-conjugate nets. \end{remark}

-\bluenew{In our general set up, the net $S$ is allowed to have isotropic tangent planes, but for the approximation by discrete L-nets, they should be excluded to avoid singularities.}

 The net $S$ takes a sufficiently small neighborhood of each point $(u,v)\in\mathbb{R}^2$ to a smooth surface in $\R^{3,1}$, still denoted by $S$ (by a slight abuse of notation).
 For our application, it is important to define L-conjugate tangent directions of the surface $S$ and not just an entire L-conjugate parameterization.
 Moreover, we need to be able to compute L-conjugate directions from any parameterization of $S$.
-We therefore formulate the following definition.
+We therefore arrive at the following ``self-evident'' definition.